zenny-chen/SimpleCalculator/README.md

 Attention, the arithmetic expression may not contain any spaces or tabs.

-In addition, some shell consoles don't treat '(' or ')' as a common token.
+In addition, some shell consoles don't treat '(', ')' or '^' as a common token.
 They may have special meaning.
-In this situation, you can substitute [ ] for ( ).
-In the main function, there is a filter to transform [ ] back to ( ).
+In this situation, you can substitute [ ] for ( ), and substitute $ for ^.
+In the main function, there is a filter to transform [, ], and $ back to (, ), and ^.

 So, if you want to input 「 SimpleCalculator (1+8)/(2+1) 」, use 「 SimpleCalculator [1+8]/[2+1] 」 instead.